- First Name

 Articles & Chapters in Edited Volumes:

 “The Spaces of Early Rock and Roll in Hamburg.”
 In Sounds and the City: Popular Music, Place and Globalisation, vol. 2.
 Edited by Brett Lashua, Stephen Wagg, Karl Spracklen, and M. Selim Yavuz.
-New York: Palgrave Macmillan, forthcoming.
+New York and London: Palgrave Macmillan, 2019.

 “Sites of Corruption, Sites of Liberation: Hamburg-St. Pauli and the Contested Spaces of Early Rock’n’Roll,” Contemporary European History26:2 (May 2017), 313-37.